joemarlo/sequenchr/README.md

 ## Installation

-You can install the lastest version sequenchr via:
+You can install the latest version of sequenchr via:

 ``` r
 # install.packages("devtools")